 Asked about morale and employee well-being, he said it was important to recognise that we’re all human beings.

 He said: “We have good days.
 We have bad days.
 The best we can do as employers is to create an environment in which your team can have as many good days as possible and to show understanding and support them when they’re having a bad day.”

 Juliet Tzabar, chief executive of the digital agency Plug-in Media, will be speaking at Brighton Chamber’s pop-up breakfast next Thursday (9 November) about her work and why she has chosen to be a living wage employer.

 Her experience ranges from directing television dramas to producing interactive content.
 Under her leadership, the company has won four BAFTAs.

 Tickets for the breakfast are already sold out but it should be possible to follow proceedings on Facebook and Twitter and support the campaign.

-I am the first speaker in the second part of the programme which considers the impact of faith leader Caliph Hazrat Mirza Masroor Ahmad who is leader of the Ahmadiyya Muslims.
+I am the first speaker on a live drive time programme considering the impact of faith leader Caliph Hazrat Mirza Masroor Ahmad who is leader of the Ahmadiyya Muslims.
 The Evening Standard has identified him as the most inspirational faith leader in London in 2017 after the Queen and I try to explain why.